Luligu/matterbridge-shelly/README.md

 }
 ```

-You can edit the config file from the frontend or
+You can edit the config file from the frontend (best option) or

 On windows: